compoundjs/guides/basics/crash-course.md

 The controller consists of a set of actions and hooks.
 Both actions and hooks should handle the request or call `next()` if the request could not be handled.
-If `next()` is called, control will be returned to the router which will then try to match next route to handle this request.
+If `next()` is called, control will be returned to the router which will then try to match the next route to handle this request.
 Otherwise, if the action could not handle the request because of an error, you can call `next(err)` and then control will be passed to error handler express middleware (skipping all routes).